Senior Associate, Dispute Resolution

-Luther is an Associate in the Dispute Resolution team at Rosenblatt.
+Luther is a Senior Associate in the Dispute Resolution team at Rosenblatt.
 He is a Barrister with Higher Rights of Audience and acts for clients involved in disputes, as well as investigations and other regulatory matters.

 The focus of Luther’s work is high-value, complex and multi-jurisdictional litigation, which often involve a fraud element.
 Luther has experience of representing companies, directors, liquidators, funds, insurers and high net worth individuals across a wide range of industry sectors.
 His cases have included claims arising from breach of contract, negligence, civil fraud, debt actions, breach of trust, misrepresentation, unfair prejudice, professional negligence and freezing and disclosure orders.